Bachelor of Arts in Child & Adolescent Development: Concentration in Early Care and Education – CAD Associate Degree for Transfer (ADT) Roadmap

 • Completion of major requirements as stated above includes completion of Complementary Studies.

-CAD major (Concentration in School Age Child and Family): 42 units
+CAD major (Concentration in Early Care and Education): 42 units

 CAD 210 met in transfer